Russell Street bombing: Investigations

 Upon the examination of the silver Commodore by the Victoria Police Stolen Motor Vehicles Squad, detectives discovered that the vehicle's VIN on the chassis had been drilled out.
 The drill marks on the silver Commodore's VIN were found to be identical to the VIN on the Commodore used in the bombing.
 With the silver Commodore's number plates recovered from the Daimler, investigators linked both the stolen Daimler and the Donvale robbery to the Russell Street Bombing.

 In a statement given to the detectives, the traffic officer caught a glimpse of the driver from the Daimler during the chase and out of a series of mugshots, identified the driver as Peter Reed.
 Reed (born Peter Komiazyk) was a suspected armed robber and car thief.
 As Reed was a person of interest in matters relating to several violent armed robberies and car thefts, his address and the addresses of Reed's family members (who were also suspected in matters relating to theft of motor vehicles) and several of his associates were placed under police surveillance.

 One of the addresses under surveillance was a house of an associate on Haros Avenue in Nunawading.
-Police checks on the house identified the associate as Karl Zelinka, while Zelinka had no criminal background, he was known to Reed who visited Zelinka on multiple occasions.
+Police checks on the house identified the associate as Karl Zelinka.
+While Zelinka had no criminal background, he was known to Reed, who visited him on multiple occasions.

 Arrests

 On 25 April 1986, ten Victoria Police officers raided the Kallista home of Peter Michael Reed at 5:45 a.m.
 It was alleged that upon attempting to enforce the arrest by forcing entry to the premises, Reed produced a .455 Smith & Wesson revolver and fired at police, seriously wounding Detective Sergeant Mark Wylie.
 Reed was then fired upon by Det.
 Sgt.
-Steve Quinsee, who was also wounded, and then Reed was arrested.
+Steve Quinsee, hitting and wounding Reed.

 During the search of Reed's home, detectives found several firearms with drill marks on the serial numbers similar to the drill marks on both the bomb car and the stolen silver Commodore.
 Also recovered at Reed's home was a police scanner, several stolen number plates and two detonators sitting on a backpack identical to the detonators used in the bombing.
 Inside of the backpack were sticks of gelignite identical to the sticks of gelignite used in the bomb car.

 Fingerprints found on the door of the toilet at Reed's home matched to Craig Minogue, and fingerprints found on the newspaper wrapped around the sticks of gelignite matched Craig Minogue's brother, Rodney Minogue.
 Further investigations had revealed that both Rodney Minogue and Peter Reed had served time in prison together.

 Police later raided Zelinka's house; evidence recovered from the house matched components used in the construction of the bomb, including: